BachHoang1/FuelWeb/README.md

 # FuelWeb
-Open terminal and run npm install
+Open terminal and run "npm install"
-Then start the server with npm run dev
+Then start the server with "npm run dev"
 Go on a Web browser and type http://localhost:3000/